curvegrid/go-ethereum-wiki/RLPx-Encryption.md

 The other disinction is whether the remote peer is known or new.
 A known peer is one which has previously been connected and for which a corresponding **session token** is remembered.
 Session tokens are assumed to be persisted across sessions.

-The protocol is somewhat different depending on whether the peer is initiator or responder on the one hand and whether the remote peer is known or new.
+The protocol is somewhat different depending on whether the peer is initiator or receiver on the one hand and whether the remote peer is known or new on the other.

 ## Encryption handshake